makohda/IDRC_first_step_course_2018/README.md

 Too much...but you got annotated variant by yourself :tada:

-### Fiter variants more
+### Filter variants more
 Now, we have ${id}.avoutput.hg19_multianno.txt.
 This file contains all variant obtained from exome sequencing.
 From now, we will remove unnecessary variant information using some command lines.
 `$ grep -wF -e Func.refGeneWithVer -e exonic -e splicing ${id}.avoutput.hg19_multianno.txt | grep -vwF -e synonymous > ${id}.avoutput.hg19_multianno.exonic.txt`

-grep is a command-line utility for searching plain-text data sets for lines.
+grep is a command-line utility for searching plain-text datasets for lines.
 To be a friend with grep, do some practices.

 Extract lines that contain splicing.